 This is especially crucial for retailers selling on foreign Amazon marketplaces.
 Mishandling it may not directly cause account suspension, but could lead to potential negative feedback and a high claim rate which can result in your selling rights being revoked.

-Subtle cultural interactions with customers can be a make-or-break for online sellers, so not only should your customer service team know Amazon and its regulations from the inside-out, they should also know how to handle customers from different cultural backgrounds.
+Subtle cultural interactions with customers can be a make-or-break for online sellers, so not only should your customer service team know Amazon and its regulations inside-out, they should also know how to handle customers from different cultural backgrounds.
 For multiple reasons, customer service should always be handled by native speakers.
 Wrong choice of word or mistranslations can potentially turn happy buyers into unsatisfied ones.
 An InterCultural Elements (ICE) in-house French customer service representative recalls a seller once replying to a customer’s question and mistranslating the product to be “showerproof” instead of “waterproof”.
 It’s no wonder the seller never heard back from the customer and why their umbrellas never picked up in sales.

 There’s no “one size fits all” when it comes to providing customer service for various Amazon markets.
 Be sure to tap into the local culture before getting started or have a trusted company with cultural expertise and ecommerce mindset help you handle customer claims and questions before they escalate to negative feedback that could potentially cause account suspension.